sssimonyang/ecDNA-finder/README.md

 ### Other important params you may need
 -cutoff : the default value of cutoff is 0, which means use the round(depth_average / 20) to cutoff peak and split read mate.
 The depth_average is calculated automatically.
 Certainly, the mininum allowable value is 1.
 YOU can provide this value to change the result.
-BUT the amount oHf time spent varies accordingly.
+BUT the amount of time used varies accordingly.

 ### Results
 Results is placed in a new directory named {dirname} in the current directory.